Mine action specialist

 abdomen and thighs.

-stands or kneels on a missed-mine as he excavates.
+stands or kneels on a missed-mine during the excavation.

 injuries that result from kneeling on a mine or standing

-on it while in a crouching position can be fatal.
+on it while in a crouching position are often fatal.

 Anti-personnel blast mines can

-cause horrendous injuries, but they very rarely kill deminers.
+cause horrendous injuries, but they rarely kill deminers.

-However, some of the injuries are so disabling that the Victim
+However, some of the injuries are so disabling that the casualty

 may die later as an indirect result.